wp-plugins/social-gallery-lite/readme.txt

 == Installation ==

+= Installing Social Gallery Lite in 5 steps =
-It’s very quick and easy to install the Social Gallery Wordpress Plugin, simply follow these 4 steps:
+It’s very quick and easy to install the Social Gallery Wordpress Plugin, simply follow these 5 steps:

-1. Unzip your download and put the “socialGallery” folder somewhere memorable
+1. Unzip your download and put the “socialGalleryLite” folder somewhere memorable

-2. Upload the “socialGallery” folder into your Wordpress plugins folder
+2. Upload the “socialGalleryLite” folder into your Wordpress plugins folder

-3. Once fully uploaded you will see the Social Gallery plugin on your plugin’s screen, click “Activate” under its title.
+3. Once fully uploaded you will see the Social Gallery Lite plugin on your plugin’s screen, click “Activate” under its title.

 4. After activating Social Gallery a new menu item will be added to your side bar.
 Clicking “Social Gallery” from your side bar will let you configure the plugin.

 5. That's it.
 Now you can follow the wizard then you're ready to go!

+= Installation Problems =
 If you have any problems installing our plugin please do read <a href="http://codex.wordpress.org/Managing_Plugins">this great guide</a> from Wordpress or alternatively read our <a href="http://www.socialgalleryplugin.com/documentation/lite/index.html#!/quick_start_guide">Quick Start Guide.</a>

+= Support =

+Please note that Social Gallery Lite is provided without any guaranteed support - For support please [purchase the full version](http://www.socialgalleryplugin.com/upgrade-to-social-gallery-pro/ "Upgrade to the Full Social Gallery Plugin") and then you can join the members-only [support forum](http://forum.socialgalleryplugin.com "Social Gallery Support Forum").

 == Frequently Asked Questions ==